JurijsNazarovs/JurijsNazarovs.github.io/_pages/about.md

 I am a PhD student in the Department of Statistics at the University of Wisconsin - Madison.
-My main research focus: probabilistic models, generative models, temporal settings (trajectory prediction/generation), computer vision, multimodals (image and text components).
+My main research focus: probabilistic models (including Bayesian Neural Networks), generative models, temporal settings (trajectory prediction/generation), computer vision, multimodals (image and text components).
 <!-- My main research focus is on statistical  -->
 <!-- and computational aspects of temporal data analysis and deep probabilistic -->